mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>View of modular layout</figcaption>
 </figure>

-In addition, the modularity and the open architecture allow you to design your own module boards, using the way as you want.
+In addition, the modularity and the open architecture allows you design your own module boards, using the way as you want.
 The only thing to keep in mind, when you design you own module, is placing the control and data bus connectors of the module according to the mechanical dimension rules of the main BUS module structure.
 Also, you can build your modules using the prototype boards provided in the kit, which was designed to be fully compatible with the BUS module board.
 {: style="text-align: justify"}

 I’ve created two templates for Circuitmaker in Altium 365 [Altium 365](https://365.altium.com/){: target="_blank"} for custom Left and Right modules and publish them shared.
 You can find the links in the [Modules introductory page](/pages/en/mycpu/modules) page.